CHALLENGES FOR WOMEN HOME BASED WORKERS OF KARACHI

 • Community level socio-demographic and economic data collected by CSOs must be used.
 Based on this data, local CSOs can immediately reach out to community members who need assistance.

-• For women and members of other marginalized groups who do not have CNICs, temporary identification numbers based on household data should be issued for 6 months making them eligible to avail the existing and new coming up schemes.
+• For women and members of other marginalized groups who do not have CNICs, temporary identification numbers based on household data should be issued for 6 months making them eligible to avail of the existing and new coming up schemes.

 • Furthermore, in posh areas of Karachi children are given online classes.
-However, people in peri-urban areas are deprived of facilities such as net and online classes thus, school fees for the months of March, April and May should be exempted for them.
-Also the facility of online schooling should be introduced for the peri Urban and slums of Karachi.
+However, people in peri-urban areas are deprived of facilities such as net and online classes thus, school fees for the months of March, April, and May should be exempted for them.
+Also, the facility of online schooling should be introduced for the peri Urban and slums of Karachi.

-• The women home base workers should be linked up with the private sector for generating economic livelihood activities at their door steps.
+• The women home base workers should be linked up with the private sector for generating economic livelihood activities at their doorsteps.